anderssonoscar0/influxdb_srcds_exporter/README.md

 ## Grafana dashboard

 Is there a Grafana dashboard available ?
-SOON
+YES!

 https://grafana.com/grafana/dashboards/12645